Configuring the Cato Browser Extension

 • DEM network path analysis is not supported for Browser Extension traffic

-• If you receive the following dialog box, it can safely be ignored.
-Click cancel to proceed.
+• If you receive the following dialog box, it can safely be ignored, and you should click Cancel in the dialog box

 Browser-Extension-error.png